Eli brings LOUD laughs to mail run

 Get LOUD for children with hearing loss!

 You too can add colour to your day, and those around you.
-Register HERE to be a part of Loud Shirt Day on Friday 19 October 2018, (or on a day that suits you) or click HERE to donate to Eli’s campaign.
+Register HERE to be a part of Loud Shirt Day on Friday 18 October 2019, (or on a day that suits you).